Introduction

 - Never Use Water:

-- Avoid using water to extinguish an electrical fire, as water conducts electricity and can cause electric shock or worsen the fire.
+- Avoid using water to extinguish an electrical fire, as it conducts electricity and could result in electric shock or exacerbate the fire.

 - Call Emergency Services: